-All the predictor variables are the same as those used in the "General linear regression" and "Logistic regression" sections.
+All of the predictor variables are the same as those used in the general linear and logistic regression sections.
 It is always important to explore the data before running statistical models.
-To examine the data please look at the "Getting started and exploring the data" section.
-If you have not done so already you will also need to construct a few of the explanatory variables before creating your regression model (as explained in that earlier introductory section).
+To examine the data, please look at exploring the data.
+If you have not done so already you will also need to construct a few of the explanatory variables before creating your regression model, see main variables of interest.

-Running the regression
+5.4 Running the regression

-In Stata, we use the 'mlogit' command to estimate a multinomial logistic regression.
-As with the logistic regression method, the command produces untransformed beta coefficients, which are in log-odd units and their confidence intervals.
+In Stata, we use the 'mlogit' command to run a multinomial logistic regression.
+As with the logistic regression method, the command produces untransformed beta coefficients (in log-odd units) along with their confidence intervals.
 (These are often difficult to interpret, so are sometimes converted into relative risk ratios.
 If we wanted to get the relative risk ratios we could add the 'rrr' option (', rrr') to the 'mlogit' example below).
 With the 'mlogit' command, we also include the option 'base' to specify which category is the reference group.
-In this example 'normal or healthy' weight will be treated as the reference category.
-In the first regression we run, there will only be one predictor variable, 'general ability' at age 11 (n920), which is a continuous variable.
+For our analysis, we will use 'normal or healthy' weight as the reference category.

+In the first regression we run, there will only be one predictor variable, 'general ability at age 11' (n920), which is a continuous variable.